 ABOUT RAINBOW CAMP

-Rainbow Camp is a wonderful opportunity for preschoolers to learn in a playful, relaxed summer program that features a wide range of activities.
-Beginning mid-June, Rainbow Camp offers half-day (3 or 4 hours) and full day (6-½ hour) sessions for children ages 2-½ to 5-½.
-Placement and length of the program day varies depending on age, class size, and/or developmental needs.
-Class size ranges from ten children for the youngest group up to 20 for the oldest group.
+Rainbow Camp offers half-day and full day sessions for children ages 2 to 5-½.
+Placement and length of the program day vary depending on age, class size, and developmental needs.
+Class size ranges from 11 for the youngest group up to 23 for the oldest group.

 Camp teachers apply the mission and developmentally appropriate practices of NCRC to a relaxed summer curriculum that nurtures the socialization, self-expression and growth of the whole child.
 Our program is theme-based.
 Themes are adapted to each age group, and are used across disciplines to enrich our curriculum.
 Individual units let campers explore the world around them and engage in special art and science projects.
 Children’s literature, music and outdoor play are also integrated into the thematic units to further reinforce and teach new concepts.

 - Morning Assembly